thoughtspot/thoughtspot.github.io/_appliance/vmware/vmware-intro.md

 All virtualization hosts should have VMware vSphere Hypervisor (ESXi) 6.5 installed.

-ThoughtSpot provides a VMware template (OVF) together with a VMDK (Virtual Machine Disk) file for configuring a VM.
+ThoughtSpot provides an OVA file that contains a VMware template (OVF) and a VMDK (Virtual Machine Disk) file for configuring a VM.
 VMDK is a file format that describes containers for virtual hard disk drives to be used in virtual machines like VMware Workstation or VirtualBox.
 OVF is a platform-independent, efficient,